 Registry Operator MUST deploy an EPP mechanism by 1 August 2017 for registrars to migrate registration data for Existing Domain Names (i.e., transition from Thin to Thick).

-Registry Operator MUST provide an alternative bulk transfer mechanism by 1 August 2017 for registrars to migrate data for Existing Domain Names (i.e., transition from Thin to Thick).
+Registry Operator MUST upon request provide an alternative bulk transfer mechanism by 1 August 2017 for registrars to migrate data for Existing Domain Names (i.e., transition from Thin to Thick).
+The request MUST be made by 1 May 2017.

-By 1 May 2017, Registry Operator MUST provide to all Registrars and ICANN, documentation reflecting the system changes necessary to support the requirements of Sections 2.1 and 2.2 concerning relevant Operating Test Environments (OT&E) available to Registrars.
+By 1 May 2017, Registry Operator MUST provide to applicable Registrars and ICANN, documentation reflecting the system changes necessary to support the requirements of Sections 2.1 concerning relevant Operating Test Environments (OT&E) available to Registrars and by 1 August 2017 for Section 2.2.

 Starting 1 August 2017, Registry Operator MUST support all contact operations as described in RFC5733.